mop03/lab3_cs111/README.md

 SLIST_INSERT_HEAD line, as in v1 for each respective lock.
 Then,I created an extra checkpoint for locking, within the add_entry function consisting of code before, within, and after the if statement
 (lock before, unlock and destroy before return, and an unlock right outside the if statement).
 This is correct because it would result in better performance due to finer granularity and checking places for possible concurrency issues.
+I destroyed the list of locks within the last for-loop before we free the hash-table.
 ### Performance

 Run the tester such that the base hash table completes in 1-2 seconds.